Deepanshu291/PlagiaBot-Pro/README.md

 ...
 ```

+---

+## Frequently Asked Questions (FAQ)

+### 1. What is PlagiaBot Pro?

+PlagiaBot Pro is an open-source Python tool that automates plagiarism checking on [Plagiarisma.net](https://plagiarisma.net) using Selenium.
+It is designed for bulk and automated plagiarism detection.

+### 2. Is PlagiaBot Pro free?

+Yes, PlagiaBot Pro is free and open-source.
+Plagiarisma.net may have its own usage limits or terms.

+### 3. Can I use PlagiaBot Pro for academic research?

+Absolutely!
+PlagiaBot Pro is perfect for students, researchers, and writers who need to check large documents for plagiarism using Plagiarisma.net.

+### 4. Why do I need to update ChromeDriver?

+PlagiaBot Pro uses Selenium and ChromeDriver to automate your browser.
+If your Chrome browser updates, you may need to update ChromeDriver to match.

+---

 ## ⚠️ Disclaimer

 - This tool is for educational and research purposes only.
-- Respect the terms of service of Plagiarisma.net.
+- Respect the terms of service of [Plagiarisma.net](https://plagiarisma.net).
+- PlagiaBot Pro is not affiliated with Plagiarisma.net.

 ---

-Made with ❤️ using Python & Selenium.
+Made with ❤️ using Python, Selenium, and Plagiarisma.net.